-Foundation funding is funded by two main components: the uniform rate of tax (URT) and state foundation funding aid.
+Foundation funding is funded by two

+main components: the uniform rate of tax (URT) and state foundation funding aid.
 The URT is a constitutionally mandated minimum millage rate (or property tax rate) that school districts must levy at the local level.
 This rate is set at 25 mills and is used specifically for the operations of schools.
 [One mill equals .001 multiplied by the assessed value of the property (20% of the appraised value), or \$20 for a \$100,000 home.]
 State foundation funding aid is then provided to make up the difference between the amount of money raised through the URT and the funding level set by the legislature.
-For example, if a district's URT generates \$3,000 per student, the district would receive an additional \$3,899 in state foundation funding aid, for a total of

-Foundation funding is the building block \$6,899.
-Four districts in 2018-19 collected more than the foundation received no state aid.
+For example, if a district's URT generates \$3,000 per student, the district would receive an additional \$3,899 in state foundation funding aid, for a total of collected more than the foundation funding rate in URT and therefore received no state aid.
 Statewide, URT typically makes up about one third of foundation funding, while state aid makes up the remaining two thirds.